Southern storms leave tornado damage in Alabama

 It was the third day in a row of heavy storms for parts of the South.

-Sunday night, a mobile home in Centreville in the southwest corner of Mississippi was destroyed, with Wilkinson County Emergency Management Director Mattie Powell telling WLBT-TV that four family members lost their possessions but were uninjured.
-Meteorologists have preliminarily identified the storm as a tornado.
+A storm that meteorologists identified as a tornado with winds of as high as 110 mph (177 kph) destroyed a mobile home in Centreville in the southwest corner of Mississippi.
+Wilkinson County Emergency Management Director Mattie Powell told WLBT-TV that four family members lost their possessions but were uninjured.
 Weather may also have contributed to a traffic fatality Saturday near Ruleville, Mississippi.

-In Louisiana, at least five homes plus cars and boats were damaged in the St. Amant community southeast of Baton Rouge on Sunday night.
+In Louisiana, the weather service will determine whether a twister was responsible for damage to at least five homes plus cars and boats in the St. Amant community southeast of Baton Rouge on Sunday night.
 In northeastern Louisiana, Grambling State University and Morehouse Parish schools were closed Monday because of flash flooding.

 Louisiana State Police said they were investigating whether heavy rain contributed to the death of a man killed when his car ran off a road and struck an abandoned house during a downpour on Sunday night.
 Troopers identified the victim as Daniel Brown, 22, of Reserve.